 The Company is not fully insured against all risks, nor are all risks insurable.
-While the Company obtains insurance in an amount consistent with industry standards, the nature of these risks is such that liabilities might exceed policy limits, the liabilities and hazards might not be insurable, or the Company might not elect to insure itself against such liabilities due to high premium costs or other reasons and the Company could incur significant costs that could have a material adverse effect upon its financial condition.
+While the Company obtains insurance in an amount consistent with industry standards, the nature of the risks facing the oil and gas industry is such that liabilities might exceed policy limits, the liabilities and hazards might not be insurable, or the Company might not elect to insure itself against such liabilities due to high premium costs or other reasons, and the Company could incur significant costs that could have a material adverse effect upon its financial condition.
 A loss not fully covered by insurance, or the solvency of an insurer, could have a material adverse effect on the Company's financial position.
 The insurance coverage that the Company maintains may not be sufficient to cover every claim made against the Company in the future.
-In addition, a major incident could impact the Company's reputation in such a way that it could have a material adverse effect on the Company's business, financial condition or results of operations.
+In addition, a major incident could impact the Company's reputation in such a way that it could have a material adverse effect on the Company's pusiness, financial condition or results of operations.